jacobm001/blog_posts/Improving_Your_Command_Line_ Skills_Part_2.md

 **alias diff='colordiff'** 	# colorize the diff output for easier viewing

+If you have a favorite alias please add it in a comment below.

 remember if you aren’t sure what these commands do (e.g. rm = remove a file) or what the switches do (e.g. –i = interactive) you can read the man page for the command (i.e  man command).

 ## Additional Resources ##